Child Killed, 2 Seriously Hurt In Dodge County Crash

 Authorities responded to the crash at about 7:12 a.m. on Highway 14 near 130th Avenue on the east side of Claremont, which is east of Owatonna.
 When authorities arrived, they learned a 2010 Mercury Milan was stopped on westbound Highway 14 and waiting to turn left when it was rear-ended by a 2008 Hummer.

-The State Patrol says an 8-year-old girl from Dodge Center who was a passenger in the Milan was pronounced dead at the scene.
+The State Patrol says Harberts, who was a passenger in the vehicle, was pronounced dead at the scene.
 The driver of the Milan, 43-year-old Rachel Marie Harberts of Dodge Center, was taken to St. Mary’s Hospital with life-threatening injuries.
 A 12-year-old boy from Dodge Center who was also in the Milan was hospitalized with life-threatening injuries.

 The driver of the Hummer, a 24-year-old Dodge Center man, suffered no apparent injuries.